tytydraco/yessleep/out/Were_nomads_because_of_demons_We_just_met_the_Fae.md

 I turned onto the dirt road that linked all the campsites and started the long trek back to the RV.
 Somehow, the sun still hadn’t set.
 Ryn had to be out of her mind with worry by now, wondering where I’d gone.
 There was no cell reception anywhere in the woods, so I couldn’t call to reassure her.

 When I finally got back, I unpacked my phone and blinked at the screen.
 It was only a little past 5:30.
 Barely thirty minutes had passed in all that time.
 That… wasn’t possible.
-Even walking straight to the creek and back should have taken double that.
+Walking straight to the creek and back should have taken double that.
 Even using Naismith’s rule for hiking, it would’ve been at least thirty minutes one way, and another thirty or forty-five back.
 And that's just straight there and back.

 I laughed out loud at the absurdity of it all.
 Ryn, ADHD as she is, hadn’t even noticed I’d left.
 Hela, though, was fascinated by my new treasure.
 She kept sniffing it and trying to steal it right out of my hand.
 The brat.

 If anyone has ideas about what that place was, or what might’ve happened, I’d love to hear your theories.
 It’s been bugging me ever since.

 We eventually were forced to seek another location, as we’d stayed too long.
 Oops.
 Thankfully, the deep puddles all dried up, so we could safely pass.
 I thanked the Lady once more, and gave her a heartfelt farewell.
 We were sad to go.
 I playfully imagined shadowy creatures loping alongside the SUV and RV as we made our exit in the middle of the night.
 At least, I’m *pretty* sure they were just my imagination.
 Either way, I’m sure Blue and Yellow weren’t far behind.